Intro to Chronic Lymphocytic Leukemia (CLL)

-Chronic lymphocytic leukemia is a cancer of the blood and bone marrow cells that generally develops gradually.
+Chronic lymphocytic leukemia (CLL) is a cancer of the blood and bone marrow cells that generally develops gradually.
 CLL is one of the most common types of cancer in adults.
-It usually occurs after adulthood and its prevalence is rare in children.
+It usually occurs after adulthood, and its prevalence is rare in children.

-Physiologically, the bone marrow is a spongy tissue present in the bones containing the stem cells, which produce the blood cells.
-The stem cell of the blood may develop into a myeloid stem cell or a lymphoid stem cell.
+The bone marrow is a spongy tissue present in the bones that contain the stem cells, which produce the blood cells.
+A stem cell may develop into a myeloid stem cell or a lymphoid stem cell.

 A myeloid stem cell may give rise to the following three different types of blood cells.

-- Red blood cells (erythrocytes): that transport the oxygen and nutrients to the body.
+- Red blood cells (erythrocytes) that transport oxygen and nutrients to the body

-- White blood cells (lymphocytes); develop the immune system of the body.
+- White blood cells (lymphocytes) that develop the immune system of the body

-- Platelets (thrombocytes) are responsible for blood clots to stop bleeding.
+- Platelets (thrombocytes), which are responsible for blood clots to stop bleeding

 A lymphoid stem cell matures into any of the three types of lymphocytes (white blood cells):

-- B lymphocytes are responsible for the development of antibodies.
+- B lymphocytes, which are responsible for the development of antibodies

-- T lymphocytes that help B lymphocytes to develop antibodies.
+- T lymphocytes that help B lymphocytes develop antibodies

-In CLL, many lymphocytes turn into abnormal cells called leukemia cells.
-Such leukemia cells are not able to fight infection effectively.
-As the number of such leukemic cells increases, the number of normal blood cells decreases .
+In CLL, many lymphocytes turn into abnormal cells called leukemia cells, which are not able to fight infection effectively.
+As the number of leukemia cells increases, the number of normal blood cells decreases .

 In the United States, more than 20,000 new cases of CLL occur every year.
 CLL is one of the most common types of leukemia in adults.
-It accounts for about 1 in 4 new leukemia cases Its prevalence is more after the age of 60 and very rare before 40 years of age.
+It accounts for about 1 in 4 new leukemia cases.
+Its prevalence is more frequent after the age of 60 and very rare before the age of 40.

-- Your race: white people are at more risk than others.
+- Race: White people are at more risk than others.

-- Family history: a family history of CLL may increase the risk.
+- Family history: A family history of CLL may increase risk.

 - Enlarged lymph nodes